serverless/blog/posts/2019-09-30-easily-deploy-graphql-apis-with-serverless-components.md

 #### .env

-This is where we keep the AWS credentials that you'll use for this component.
+This is where you keep the AWS credentials that you'll use for this component.
 It looks something like this...

 ```
 # .env